-Molecular biology, microbiologically influenced corrosion, environmental and industrial biotechnology, biofilm...View profile
+Molecular biology, microbiologically influenced corrosion, environmental and industrial biotechnology, biofilm research.View profile

 Dr Veena Nagaraj holds a Research Officer position, working on Microbiologically Influenced Corrosion (MIC) research group at the Curtin Corrosion Centre.
 Veena is a microbiologist and molecular biologist with areas of competence and seven years of experience in the field of environmental and industrial biotechnology.
 She specialises in biofilm research and control of biofouling in marine environments.
 Her previous research was associated with membrane biofouling of seawater reverse osmosis systems in the desalination industry.
 Veena is also a qualified veterinarian with a specialisation in veterinary microbiology.

 Veena obtained her PhD degree from the School of Engineering and Information Technology, Murdoch University in the year 2017.
 She was the recipient of Murdoch University Research Scholarship (MURS) and the National Centre of Excellence in Desalination Australia (NCEDA) supplementary scholarship.
 Her research work on biofilms and microbial communities in a full-scale desalination system was recognised as a ground-breaking discovery that opened the way to solve membrane biofouling problems worldwide, and was featured as ‘Murdoch research that grabbed the world’s attention in 2017’.
 Her publications have caught the attention of international media related to the water industry.
 Veena is a peer reviewer for journals such as Biofouling, Water Research and Environmental Science: Water Research & Technology.